 Program Leader of the Master of Entrepreneurship and Innovation

-The Master of Entrepreneurship and Innovation at UQ Business School is a distinct program that not only equips students with knowledge about how to succeed with innovation and entrepreneurship but also allows students to create bespoke journeys with courses from various faculties across UQ.
+The Master of Entrepreneurship and Innovation at UQ Business School is a unique program that equips aspiring entrepreneurs and innovators with essential knowledge about how to succeed in today’s constantly changing environment.
+It allows students to customize their educational journey with courses from faculties across UQ, providing them with the opportunity to obtain the expertise they need to take the next step in their careers.

 Coordinator and lecturer of two entrepreneurship and innovation courses

 Managing Innovation (EIBS7302) is a core course in the Master of Entrepreneurship and Innovation program.
-It focuses on the fundamental concepts, strategies, and tools that can explain how and why some organizations succeed in innovation while others do not.
+It focuses on the fundamental concepts, strategies, and tools that can explain how and why some organizations succeed with their innovations while others do not.
 I run the course as a flipped classroom, meaning that students have access to all the materials online and we then focus exclusively on having exercises and in-depth discussions around real-world cases in the classroom.